La Maison Simons

 La Maison Simons (colloquially Simons) is a Canadian department store chain founded in 1840 by John Hamilton Simons.
-The business was first established as a dry goods store.
+The business was first established as a dry goods store and remains privately owned by the Simons family.

-While historic Canadian department stores such as Eaton’s, Sears, and Hudson’s Bay have closed or downsized, La Maison Simons and Holt Renfrew continue to operate and expand.
-They both represent the last large-format department-style clothes retailers in the country.
+While historic Canadian department stores such as Eaton's, Sears, and Hudson's Bay have closed, both La Maison Simons and Holt Renfrew (both of which were founded in the 1800s in Quebec City) continue to operate and expand; they are among the last large-format department-style clothing retailers in the country.

 Founding to 1950s

 Simons & Foulds store in 1895 on côte de la Fabrique, Quebec City.

 Peter Simons, born in Scotland in 1785, arrived in Lower Canada in 1812 and settled on a small farm in Beauport, near Quebec City.
-He raised a family of five, including a son – John Simons – who went on to open a small dry goods shop in Quebec City in 1840 at the age of 17.
-Placing an emphasis on quality products, John Simons made more than 70 crossings of the Atlantic Ocean in order to seek out quality English and Scottish goods to stock as merchandise.
+He raised a family of five, including a son – John Simons – who opened a small dry goods shop in Quebec City in 1840 at the age of 17.
+John Simons is reported to have made more than 70 crossings of the Atlantic Ocean to source English and Scottish goods for the store.
+The business operated under successive partnership names, including Simons & Foulds and later Simons & Minguy, before the Simons family became its sole owner in 1934, when it began shifting from dry goods toward ready-to-wear clothing.

 In 1870, John Simons moved his shop to 20 Côte de la Fabrique, where it remains today.
 Business increased following the move, and in 1952, the post-World War II boom brought new market opportunities.
 This is when Gordon Donald Simons entered the company and led the business into a new era, transforming it into a department store.
-It became a leader in popular fashion with the introduction of youth-centred and fashion-forward brands such as Twik, which was based on Twiggy, a cultural icon of the time.
+The company introduced youth-oriented, fashion-focused brands such as Twik, named after the model and cultural icon Twiggy, reflecting fashion trends of the period.